HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 2024 is the first year that image fell from being the dominant file type.
 In 2022, we saw the median page request 25 images for desktop and 22 for mobile pages.
 This is down to 18 for desktop and 16 for mobile.

 Decreased image file types does not mean that the web has become less visual.
-Instead, sites may be switching to CSS effects (such as [shadows](https://www.w3schools.com/css/css3_shadows.asp) or [gradients](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient)) and [CSS animations](https://web.dev/articles/animations-guide).
+Instead, sites may be switching to CSS effects (such as <a hreflang="en" href="https://www.w3schools.com/css/css3_shadows.asp">shadows</a> or [gradients](https://developer.mozilla.org/Web/CSS/gradient)) and [CSS animations](https://web.dev/articles/animations-guide).
 These assets can be used to produce resolution-independent assets that always look sharp at every resolution and zoom level, often at a fraction of the bytes required by an image file.

 Desktop pages consistently call for more image file types across with the gap between desktop and mobile growing steadily and consistently across percentiles.
 The difference between homepage and inner pages was striking in comparison.
 Where device type saw relatively consistent numbers, the median homepage called for 20 images compared to just 14 for inner pages.